A Radio-Inertial Localization and Tracking System with BLE Beacons Prior Maps: Experimental Results and Discussion

-In the second experiment, we evaluate the entire proposed closed-loop system, i.e.\@ the Front-end results with and without the Back-end support from $100$ independent runs on the collected dataset.
-Figure~\ref{fig:fx_cdf_fb} shows the empirical CDF of the compared techniques.
-The statistical summary of the results is depicted in Figure~\ref{fig:fx_box_fb}.
-As an example, the estimated trajectory using the Front-end and Back-end of the closed-loop system are also illustrated in Figure~\ref{fig:fx_office}.

 The proposed probabilistic IMU motion model improves the localization accuracy in all scenarios as it is a better proposal distribution to sample from.
 This model can predict the robot/device motion using IMU measurements, therefore, the drawn samples are more likely to be near the actual robot pose.
-Furthermore, the proposed radio-inertial localization and tracking system improves the overall system performance by decreasing the localization error to about $1.35 \m$ at the third quartile of the CDF, as shown in Figure~\ref{fig:fx_cdf_fb}.
+Furthermore, the proposed radio-inertial localization and tracking system improves the overall system performance by decreasing the localization error.

+However, the random walk motion model also provides comparable results and show that, given an accurate map, it can be a simple yet useful motion model.
+This model essentially explores the entire state space without any knowledge of actual actions.
+The DR motion model is based on counting motion increments; therefore, it cannot generalize the motion of the device.
+It is worth mentioning that by increasing the velocity noise variance in DR, the motion model's behavior approaches that of the random walk.